Old Way – 240 miles – 3 weeks – Southampton to Canterbury.

-Rediscovered by William Parsons, from the c.1360 Gough map, Old Way is being re-established by the BPT.
-This beautiful route linked European and British pilgrims alike who sought Thomas Becket’s shrine.
-You start at the busy double-tide port of Southampton before heading along the dramatic Solent shoreline, crossing the River Hamble in a tiny pink ferry, resting in the Golden Lion pub where D-Day was planned, past the St Thomas a Becket Church in Warblington, along the Solent Way and coastal channels to St Richard’s shrine at Chichester Cathedral.
+Rediscovered by BPT co-founder William Parsons while researching the Gough map (c.1360), Old Way is being re-established by the BPT.
+This beautiful route linked European and British pilgrims alike who sought Thomas Becket’s shrine in Canterbury.
+You start walking at the busy double-tide port of Southampton before heading along the dramatic Solent shoreline, crossing the River Hamble in a tiny pink ferry, resting in the Golden Lion pub where D-Day was planned, past the St Thomas a Becket Church in Warblington, along the Solent Way and coastal channels to St Richard’s shrine at Chichester Cathedral.
 Then traverse wooded downland to Arundel, with its great castle and panoramic views.

 An unforgettable arrival at Canterbury, first from Mount Joy and then on entering the city walls with its extraordinary medieval ecclesiastical grandeur, an ultimate destination for British Pilgrimage.